logo

 Learn how to create and manipulate hierarchies in Atoti to generate insights!

-Before talking about hierarchies, we should discuss the fundamental concepts of an OLAP cube.
+Before talking about hierarchy fundamentals, we should first discuss the prerequisite concepts of an OLAP cube.
 Atoti uses what’s known as an Online Analytical Processing (OLAP) cube, which is a multi-dimensional data structure used for analyzing business data through efficient querying and aggregation, empowering decision-makers with valuable insights.
 When working with OLAP cubes, users should be familiar with the following components:

 • Dimensions: Represents a natural category or entity by which data can be organized and analyzed (think data structured in tables, such as an Orders, Products, or Customers table).